Discrete turn strategies emerge in information-limited navigation: Analytic results for factorised discrete strategies

 Recall that $q_1$ is the first Fourier mode of $q(\Delta \theta)$.
 Solving the problem gives the frontier

 where $U$ is a universal function given by

 Importantly, $U$ is decreasing and satisfies $U(0) = 1$ and $U(x \to \infty) \to 0$.
 For intuition, it useful to note that $U$ satisfies

-We can evaluate the value of the time delay $\tau$ for which tumbling and reversing perform worse than unsigned steering at low information.
+We can evaluate the value of the time delay $\tau$ for which tumbling and reversing perform worse than even steering at low information.
 For tumbles $q_1 = 0$, so the critical $\tau$ is determined by

 For reversing, we have $q_1 = -1/2\pi$.
 Therefore, the critical $\tau$ is determined by